-Can I submit the Intention to Submit Form with my soft bound thesis?
+Can I submit the Intention to Submit Form with my thesis?

-Yes this form can be submitted with your thesis.
-However, this will delay your thesis being sent out for examination.
-This may also cause a delay in arranging your viva.
+Yes, this form can be submitted with your thesis.
+However, this will delay your thesis being sent out for examination and may also cause a delay in arranging your viva.

 What happens if I don’t submit my thesis within the time stated?

 You will be charged an additional fee for submission of thesis after dealine has lapsed and your thesis may not be accepted for examination.
 If you think you will be unable to submit your thesis in time please contact your supervisors or the Graduate School for information on what support we can offer.